SAP-samples/cloud-mdk-tutorial-samples/2_Enhance MDK App with Additional Functionalities/README.md

 Increase your understanding of the mobile development kit, including how to upload client logs to mobile services.
 ***
 ### Description
-These sample resources provide reference to [Enhance MDK App with Additional Functionalities](https://developers.sap.com/group.mobile-dev-kit-enhance.html) tutorials.
+This folder contains the MDK metadata projects which is the end result of each tutorial part of [Enhance MDK App with Additional Functionalities](https://developers.sap.com/group.mobile-dev-kit-enhance.html) group.
 The samples include:
 * **Create a Customer Record in an MDK App**
 	* Allow the user to create a customer record in an MDK app.